 - Review your graduation status information or click on Degree Audit at the bottom of the page to determine your graduation status.

-- If your degree audit shows that you have completed 75 percent of your degree requirements, apply for graduation online by the following deadlines:
+- If your degree audit shows that you have completed at least 75 percent of your degree requirements, apply for graduation online by the following deadlines:

 Summer: July 1

 Fall: December 1

 Spring: April 1

 - Apply for graduation by clicking on the button Apply for Graduation or Update your Application.
 Note: If you have not met the 75 percent completion point, you will not be given the option Apply for Graduation.